 The Trenton Area Soup Kitchen (TASK) is a private, non-sectarian, charitable organization that depends almost entirely on the help of dedicated volunteers and generous financial support from individuals, churches, local businesses and community organizations.
 TASK provides more than 3,000 free meals per week to people in need in the Trenton area, and provides a variety of social services to help individuals become self-sufficient.
 Bonner Scholars regularly serve on the food line, as well as tutor GED students.
 They are also help register patrons into the food stamp program, staff the pantry, and organize various drives as well as enrichment programs.

-The Wall is a newspaper that is produced for and with the homeless.
+The Streetlight is a newspaper that is produced for and with the homeless.
 This is a major collaborative effort that involves journalism professors, journalism students, volunteers and a few community partners (including the Mercer Alliance, TASK, and the Rescue Mission).
 Bonner Scholars fill the top management positions and Alliance staff members are the publishers, helping with the weekly supervisory tasks as well.

 Latin American Legal Defense and Education Fund (LALDEF)